epsy/clize/docs/compositing.rst

 ====================

 One of Python's strengths is how easy it is to manipulate functions and combine them.
-However, this typically breaks tools such as Clize which try to inspect the resulting callable and only get vague information.
-Fortunately, using the functions found in `sigtools`, we can overcome this drawback.

-Let's look at how you can create decorators that work well with Clize.
+However, this often breaks tools which rely on introspection to function.

+This isn't the case with Clize, which uses `sigtools` to understand how your functions expect to be called.

+Let's write some decorators and see how they integrate with Clize!

 Creating decorators is useful if you want to share behaviour across multiple functions passed to `run`, such as extra parameters or input/output formatting.